maxgohren/ESPip-Boy/devlogs/December2025-ItsFinallyHere.md

+# December  3 2025 - Wednesday 12:23 AM
+Working on the SW to get it to a decent, useable state.
+Currently trying to drain the battery to let the fuel gauge learn the battery State of charge.

+I am doing this by just printing the battery voltage to the display, and never sleeping it.
+I've disabled the sleeping as I've added it right after the screen off calls.
+Soon, I will have a watch that turns on when the user moves the right amount (the watch focus gesture is pretty bogus so far), displays the time and then sleeps after a 10 seconds of inactivity.

+Then I will add NTP time sync and time sync with the RTC after perhaps 24 hours for the WiFi sync and 5 wakeups with the RTC, to be tuned of course, storing the boot count in the RTC memory!

 # December  1 2025 - Monday 12:33 AM
 This is a pretty surreal feeling now, as I just finished up the auto wake feature for the display on my smartwatch.
 I am actually wearing it, after